thibaultlaurens/tech-notes/fundamentals/02-algorithms-and-data-structures.md

 {% hint style="info" %}
 **Pivot selection** is an important part of quick sort.
 Selecting the first or last element in a nearly sorted or reversed sorted array degrades the performance to **O\(n^2\)** because all the elements will go to only one partition.
 Pivot should be chosen **randomly** or by using the **median value of the first, the last, and the middle element** of the array.

 The **constant factor** in the big O notation is used to compare algorithms with the same run time.
-On the average case, let's say Quicksort run at **k1 \* n log n** and merge sort at **k2 \* n log n**. k1 is actually smaller than k2, so Quicksort would be faster than merge sort on average case, even though it is slower on worst case.
+On the average case, let's say Quicksort run at **k1 \* n log n** and merge sort at **k2 \* n log n**. k1 is actually smaller than k2 and Quicksort is faster than merge sort on average case, even though it is slower on worst case.
 {% endhint %}

 ## 5. Hash Tables